vicky-liu17/vicky-blogs/Machine_Learning_and _Information_Theory .md

 1 - \theta & \text{if } x = 0
 \end{cases}$$

-It is easy to show that the entropy is zero bits when the outcome is completely predictable, for example, if it’s always 0, then:
+**It is easy to show that the entropy is zero bits when the outcome is completely predictable**, for example, if it’s always 0, then:
 $$H(X) = -\sum_{x} P(x) \log_2 P(x)$$

 When the outcome is completely predictable (e.g., always 0), $P(x=0) = 1$, and $P(x=1) = 0$.